 WHAT WE DO (AND WHY)

 At LfA, we seek to create the framework and support to enable legal nonprofits and public law offices to increase their legal manpower while simultaneously providing new attorneys with practical training and valuable exposure to society’s unmet legal needs.
-In doing this, our program supports a new model for legal education and enables an expanded affordable pool of legal manpower to meet critical societal needs.
+In doing this, our program implements a new model for legal education and enables an expanded affordable pool of legal manpower to meet critical societal needs.
+In addition, LfA enables new attorneys to be part of a movement, spearheaded by the Aspen Institute's Service Year Alliance, to improve citizenship through public service.
+LfA is proud to be a partner of the Service Year Alliance.

 HOW WE DO IT

-LfA provides a two-year fellowship program that comprises law students’ last year of law school and first post-graduate year.
-While most law students start their third year of law school sitting in the classroom, LfA 3L Fellows work at one of our partner legal offices full time and attend a classroom component at their law schools.
-Our Fellows are supervised by faculty and by the attorneys at our partner sites.
-After nine months of work with one of our partners, and after graduation, Fellows have a three-month break to take the bar exam and enjoy a vacation before returning to their fellowship placement for a full year.
+LfA provides a two-year fellowship program that comprises law students’ last year of law school (the training year) and first post-graduate year (the service year).
+While most law students start their third year of law school sitting in the classroom, LfA 3L Fellows work at a partner law office essentially full time and attend a classroom component at their law schools.
+Our Fellows are supervised by faculty and by the attorneys at the partner sites.
+After about nine months of work with one of our partners, and after graduation, Fellows have a three-month break to take the bar exam and enjoy a vacation before returning to their fellowship placement for a full year.

 The LfA model fits comfortably with ABA law school accreditation requirements concerning minimum classroom training.